FuelFighter/Car_Simulation/README.md

-# Car Simulation in Simulink and Matlab
+# Car Simulation in Simulink and Matlab for testbench

-Early version of car simulation with track in Matlab.

-Car parameters are found in Initialization.m, this file will also run the simulink model.

-Implemented:
-* Nonlinear Dynamic Model of the Car.
-* Good track following.
-* Re_50 Motor Model

-Todo:
-* Add controllers, PID or LQR.
-* Optimization
+Modified simulink for use on the testbench.
+Track, aerodynamics and rolling resistance added.
+Requires communication with outside electronics